agentience/roo-mode-rules/mode-updates-plan.md

 2. Code Mode
 3. Debug Mode
 4. Ask Mode
-5. Orchestrator Mode (referred to as "Boomerang Mode" in some files)
+5. Orchestrator Mode (referred to as "Orchestrator Mode" in some files)

 ## Proposed Updates